Your future career prospects are important, and we're here to help you prepare for the world of work.

 If you have a particular interest you want to indulge while you're at uni, join (or create) a society.
 You can choose from stand-up comedy, cheerleading, vegan, K Pop, LGBTQ+, Harry Potter, and about 100 more...!

-Law students can volunteer in our new city-centre Law Clinic in Cambridge.
+Law students can volunteer in our Law Clinics in Cambridge and Chelmsford.
 You'll work on real-life cases under the supervision of qualified solicitors, and receive full on-the-job training.

 The Anglia Ruskin Enterprise Academy is a hub for start-ups, ideas generation and innovative projects.
 We offer: